BS-PMC-2024/BS-PMC-2024-Team31/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ## Contact Information

-For any questions or feedback, please reach out to us at contact@example.com.
+For any questions or feedback, please reach out to us at somayab@ac.sce.ac.il.